 1 | MAKE PLANTS THE FOCUS

-A plant-based diet is consistent across all Blue Zone locations, where roughly 90–100% of calories come from plants.
-Diets rich in plants provide a wide variety of disease-fighting and life-extending nutrients, such as antioxidants, polyphenols and anti-inflammatory compounds.
-Some of the best life-extending foods include dark leafy greens, vegetables, berries, whole grains, sweet potatoes, corn tortillas, nuts and fruit.
+Plant-based meals are consistent across all Blue Zone diet locations, where roughly 90–100% of calories come from plants.
+Diets rich in plants provide a wide variety of disease-fighting and life-extending nutrients, such as antioxidants, polyphenols, and anti-inflammatory compounds.
+Some of the best life-extending foods include dark leafy greens, vegetables, berries, whole grains, sweet potatoes, corn tortillas, nuts, and fruit.
 But the food most associated with a long and healthy life is beans.

 2 | EAT A CUP OF BEANS A DAY

-Although shunned by low-carb/paleo diets, beans are a staple food in the Blue Zones.
-In the Mediterranean, meals often feature fava beans, garbanzo beans and lentils.
-Black beans reign supreme in Costa Rica, Okinawans eat mostly soy beans (including tofu), and in Loma Linda, it’s all of the above.
-Beans appear to be the one food most associated with healthy aging, so it’s no surprise they’re found in every Blue Zone. ₁ Because they’re a good source of protein, beans are a great food to replace meat.
+Although shunned by low-carb/paleo diets, beans are a staple food in the Blue Zone diet.
+In the Mediterranean, meals often feature fava beans, garbanzo beans, and lentils.
+Black beans reign supreme in Costa Rica, Okinawans eat mostly soybeans (including tofu), and in Loma Linda, it’s all of the above.
+Beans appear to be the one food most associated with healthy aging, so it’s no surprise they’re found in every Blue Zone diet. ₁ Because they’re a good source of protein, beans are a great food to replace meat.
 Add some garbanzo beans to your salad, opt for the black bean burger, switch to a tofu stir-fry, or make a pot of bean and vegetable soup.

 3 | DRINK RESPONSIBLY

 Plain old water is the best beverage option when we’re thirsty, but other beverages can add a nutrient boost to our diet.
-Coffee, tea (especially green tea) and red wine all contain polyphenols, which are a group of compounds that appear to ward off degenerative diseases, such as cardiovascular disease, dementia and many types of cancer.
-These beverages are featured frequently in longevity diets.
+Coffee, tea (especially green tea), and red wine all contain polyphenols, which are a group of compounds that appear to ward off degenerative diseases, such as cardiovascular disease, dementia, and many types of cancer.
+These beverages are featured frequently in long-term lifestyle changes.
 Green tea is common in Okinawa, coffee in Greece and Costa Rica, and red wine is a favorite in the Mediterranean regions.
 Although these beverages can be part of a healthy longevity diet, they don’t have to be.
 The Seventh-day Adventists in Loma Linda, who tend to eat vegetarian/vegan for biblical reasons, also tend to abstain from alcohol and caffeine.
 However, one thing these populations all have in common is that they avoid sugary beverages and cow’s milk, and rarely drink alcohol in excess.

 4 | EAT UNTIL YOU'RE 80% FULL